Why Fondue Makes for the Most Romantic Valentine's Day Dinner

-Ben is French cheese so fondue is traditional for him and close to his heart.
+My fondue favorites are the classics; cheese and chocolate.
+You can never go wrong with them.
+Ben is French, so cheese fondue is traditional for him and close to his heart.
 Comté is one of my favorite cheeses so I use mostly that for cheese fondue.
 I also like to mix in Tomme de Savoie for extra kick and Emmental for a creamy rich texture.
-For dipping we often stick with the classics, cubes of brioche and boiled potatoes.
+For dipping, we often stick with the classics: cubes of brioche and boiled potatoes.
 Sometimes I also use vegetables, meats, and pasta and have fun with creative ways to present them.

-Fondue is rich and can feel heavy, especially if followed by a decadent dessert, so I like to keep the rest of the menu simple.
-Typically I just serve a mixed green salad in a simple dressing to round out the menu.Get our Cheese Fondue Recipe
+Fondue is rich and can feel heavy, especially if followed by a decadent dessert, so I like to keep the rest of the Valentine's Day dinner simple.
+Typically I just serve a mixed green salad in a simple dressing to round out the menu.

-For special dinners we pop open 'reserve' bottles we've saved for special occasions.
+For special dinners, we pop open 'reserve' bottles we've saved for special occasions.
 We start with bubbly, enjoying it as we prep in the kitchen, then moving to wine for the meal.
 Then there's a delicious hot drink at the end of the meal.
-Like many chocolate lovers, I enjoy experiencing chocolate with all my senses and a homemade hot chocolate—seeing that you have chocolate on hand—for me is the perfect way to end the meal.
+Like many chocolate lovers, I enjoy experiencing chocolate with all my senses and a homemade hot chocolate—seeing that you have chocolate on hand—for me—is the perfect way to end the meal.

 Setting the Scene